Phalcode/gamevault-docs/docs/server-docs/setup/docker-compose.md

 ## Conclusion

 Congratulations!
 Your GameVault Server has been successfully set up using Docker and Docker Compose.
-You can now access it using your server's IP address followed by the designated port, such as http://192.168.0.15:8080.
+You can now access it using your server's IP address followed by the designated port, such as http://192.168.0.15:8080 for example.

 [Click here to continue.](setup.md#what-next)